 - Once the costume is on, take frequent breaks.
 Try not to keep the costume on for more than a few minutes—say 10 or 15—at a time.
 And keep the treats coming while they’ve got their costume on.
 (This is also a good time to take a million cute photos and send them our way, please and thank you.)

-- After you’ve taken the costume on and off over a series of days, try taking your pet on a walk while wearing it.
+- Next, try taking your pet on a walk while wearing it.
 Be ready for them to be slower or distracted while they get used to the sounds and feelings of their costume, and of course, treat, treat, treat.

 Hopefully, by the time Halloween rolls around, they’ll be comfortable enough in the costume to last the whole night as the witch to your cauldron, the candle to your pumpkin, the pea to your pod.

 Here a few things to consider when choosing a costume for your pet.

 - If you’re going to be walking around with your dog, make sure you choose some element of the costume that is highly visible so that your pet can be seen from a distance—you want to make sure they don’t get lost, and also that cars know they’re there.
 A luminescent collar or a reflective material can be great for this.

 - Breathable material, and making sure the costume isn’t too tight, will help your pet feel more comfortable and avoid restricting blood flow.
 Consider how heavy the costume is, as well, since the added weight means your pet has to exert more effort to move and can tire your pet out or possibly overheat them.

 - Avoid small, dangling costume pieces that your pet might chew or choke on.
 The last thing you want is an emergency Hallow’s Eve vet visit.

 - Keep your pet’s tags on.
 It’s not uncommon for pets to get separated from their owners on chaotic days like Halloween, so if your pet bolts, you want to make sure their tags and microchip will help them get home.